nuxeo/doc.nuxeo.com-content/src/userdoc/publishing-content.md

 ### Publishing Documents

 Publishing a document means publishing the version of the document as it is at the time of publication.
-If you modify the document in the workspace once published, it is not modified in the section.&nbsp; If you want to modify a published document, you must modify it in the workspace and then publish the modified version of the document.
+If you modify the document in the workspace once published, it is not modified in the section.
+If you want to modify a published document, you must modify it in the workspace and then publish the modified version of the document.
 The workspace document can be deleted without the published document to be affected: section readers will still be able to consult the published document, comment it, etc.

 When you want to publish a document, you need to submit it to publishing.
 When the document is submitted to publication, the section's managers can approve the publication submission, that is to say publish the document, or reject it.
 In that last case, the document is not available in the section.
 However, it is still available in the workspace.
 You can modify it and submit it again.